Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

 \section{Evaluation}

-This section compares the performance of \ourmethod{} with respect to various baseline algorithms for throughput prediction widely used in the literature.
-We then analyze the effect of \ourmethod{} on the popular \ac{ABR} video streaming applications.
+We evaluate the performance of \ourmethod{} with respect to baseline throughput prediction algorithms widely used in the literature.
+Then we analyze the effect of \ourmethod{} on the popular \ac{ABR} video streaming applications.
 The details follow.